Shopping Cart

 WHAT CAN I DO WITH THIS TRAINING?

-Trinity Allied Healthcareer Academy's Clinical Medical Assistant II Program will prepare you to:
+Trinity Allied Healthcareer Academy's Advanced Medical Assisting Program will prepare you to:

-• After passing the exam(s), you will be qualified for a number of allied healthcare positions where you will be in direct contact with patients, doctors, and other medical healthcare professionals.
-You will be called upon to perform crucial tasks in doctor’s offices, hospitals, clinics, and other healthcare settings who are depending on you and your expertise.
+- After passing the exam(s), you will be qualified for several allied healthcare positions where you will be in direct contact with patients, doctors, and other medical healthcare professionals.
+You will be called upon to perform crucial tasks in doctor’s offices, hospitals, clinics, and other healthcare settings that depend on you and your expertise.

 WHAT CLASSES WILL I TAKE?

-Here are just a few modules you will complete during the Clinical Medical Assistant II Program:
+Here are just a few modules you will complete during the Advanced Medical Assisting Program:

 Job Outlook